florianschieder/atomicfacecam/README.md

-# atomicfacecam
+# Atomic Face Cam

-Atomic Face Cam is a tiny, customizable face camera utility which may be useful while recording tutorial videos etc.
+Atomic Face Cam is a tiny Windows application for screencasts.
+It is useful in case you are just out for a simple screencast without much postprocessing but still want to show your face on the resulting video.

+It is a yet stable, standalone application and should compatible with most Windows versions.

+## Roadmap

+- Automate build process
+- Make cross platform
+- Add-ons: custom frames, effects etc.
+- Features: hide into tray, reposition the overlay manually by mouse dragging, ...